This is the Ramayana summary.

 A long time ago an Asura (demon) named Ravana was creating havoc on the planet.
-In the form of a cow, the mother earth pleads with God Vishnu to save her and her children from the atrocities of this monster.
+In the form of a cow, mother earth pleads with God Vishnu to save her and her children from the atrocities of this monster.
 Vishnu consoled her and promised her that he will come to earth in a human avatar and kill Ravana.
-Relieved by Vishnu's promise, mother earth vowed to help Vishnu's avatar in killing Ravana.
+Relieved by Vishnu’s promise, mother earth vowed to help Vishnu’s avatar in killing Ravana.

-King Dasrath was the ruler of kingdom Ayodhya.
+King Dasrath was the ruler of the kingdom of Ayodhya.
 He was a noble king, loved by his people.
 He was a fierce warrior and had fought wars against demons alongside Gods.
 But one thing was missing from his life.
 He had no children, no one to continue his values and principles.
 After years of praying, he finally became a father.
 His three wives gave birth to four sons.
 Rama from Kausalya, Bharat from Kaykai, and Laxman and Shatrughan from Sumitra.
-Rama was the avatar of Vishnu and Laxman the avatar of Sheshnag (the snake on which Vishnu sits).
+Rama was the avatar of Vishnu and Laxman was the avatar of Sheshnag (the snake on which Vishnu sits).

 Mithila was a neighbouring kingdom of Ayodhya.
 It was ruled by King Janak.
 He too had recently become a father.
 He discovered a baby girl in a pit and adopted her as his daughter.
 This girl was named Sita.

 Rama, along with his four brothers, was sent to a Gurukul under Guru Vasistha.
 Once the students were old enough, Guru Vasistha took them to kill monsters and demons that were terrorizing villages and other sages.
 In one such expedition, they ventured into the kingdom of Mithila.
 Janak was about to have a swayamvar for Sita.
 A swayamvar was an event where the princess chose a prince of her liking to marry.
 Vasistha took Rama to this event.